 The Cooper Tower, a failed commercial development project, would’ve stood at 257 feet to become the city’s tallest building, but the developer went bankrupt and the project was never completed.

 This postmodern structure stands at 182 feet and clocks in at a distant second for the tallest building in Colorado Springs.
-Used as commercial office space, the structure used to be known as the Holly Sugar Building when the company of the same name was headquartered there and was renamed as the FirstBank Building in 2006.
+Used as commercial office space, the structure used to be known as the Holly Sugar Building when the company of the same name was headquartered there and was renamed the FirstBank Building in 2006.